VernierST/GDXLib/README.md

 ### `GDX.getSensorName()`

-- This function gets the sensor name of a specific sensor.
+- This function gets the sensor name of a specific sensor channel.
 - This function has one parameter: `GDX.getSensorName(byte selectedSensor)`
 - You cannot get the sensor name without first enabling the sensor with `GDX.enableSensor()`
 - Each sensor on a Go Direct device has a unique identifier name that can be useful for display purposes, or as feedback.
 For example, the first three sensor names of the Hand Dynamometer are "Force", "X-axis acceleration", and "Y-axis acceleration"